BogdanPolitic/PlanetarySystem/README.md

 The game's progress depends of the current game level and the planets in the inventory.
 A minimum number of planets is required for each system to be completed.
 The broken planets obviously lose the count.
 If the player ends up with 0 planets in their invetory, the game is lost.

+This is a short demo of planet trajectory and collisions simulation:

 ![Demo](https://github.com/BogdanPolitic/Demos/blob/main/Planetary-System-demo.gif?raw=true)

 <p align="center">
+  Player's inventory looks like this:

   <img src="https://github.com/BogdanPolitic/Demos/blob/main/PlanetInventory.jpg" />
 </p>